RhamaKiya/Mania-Plus-Decomp/README.md

        3. CopyRight
-Copyright use for copy owner game into your game (as licenced).
-This rsdk have a lincenced of CC (Copyright) with Sega.
-This licenced useful for your game.
+Copyright use for copy owner game into your game (as licensed).
+This rsdk have a lincensed of CC (Copyright) with Sega.
+This licensed useful for your game.